FAQs

 1. Wool is a breathable fabric, which means it helps regulate body temperature and prevents skin irritation.

-2. Wool is naturally antimikrobial, so it helps keep the skin clean and free of bacteria.
+2. Wool is naturally antimicrobial, so it helps keep the skin clean and free of bacteria.

 3. Wool contains lanolin, which is a natural fat that helps protect the skin from moisture loss.